RobertFoll/RevMob-Xamarin-iOS/README.md

 Instructions
 =======

-1. Obtain a RevMob Media ID at revmob.com
+1. Obtain a RevMob Media ID at revmob.com.
-2. Paste the ID into the App Delegate Finished Loading Event
+2. Paste the ID into the App Delegate FinishedLoading event in the sample project.
-3. Profit
+3. Profit :)

 Credits
 =======